Khatri: Sikh theology

-I am the son of a Chhatri (Khatri), not of a Brahmin and I will live according to my Dharma.
+I am the son of a Chhatri, not of a Brahmin and I will live according to my Dharma.
 All other complications of life are meaningless for me, and I set my heart on the path of righteousness.
 I humbly beseech thee God Almighty that when the time comes for me to fulfill my Dharma, may I die with honour in the field of battle.